About Our Online Classroom

 Online art studio: How it works

 LIVE SYNCHRONOUS INSTRUCTION.
 I provide live online classes, that include theoretical material (lecture, slides and/or video), demonstration of techniques, and supervised time for students to work on their projects.
-I use multiple cameras that show the demo from different angles, if necessary, very close-up, so all the students can see the details.
+I use multiple cameras that show the demo from different angles, if necessary, very close-ups, so all the students can see the details.

-TECHNOLOGY Online art classes are delivered using Zoom platform.
-Students need to have Zoom and Google accounts to access the class, and have all the tools for videoconferencing.For the access to the live Zoom session you will only need a link to join the class, a computer (laptop) with camera and microphone.
-You can join the classes from many other devices, including your smartphone, but I recommend using a laptop and downloading a Zoom app, so you will have access to all features.
-Besides the Zoom tool, we will use one of additional Learning Management Systems – Google classroom, Seesaw or Class Dojo (for the youngest students).
-These are online platforms that help organize all the classes materials, from syllabi to handouts for each lesson.
-I usually post there reference pictures, slides and videos for the lessons.
-Also, those are places where students can upload pictures of their works, get feedback from the instructor and their peers, exchange any other class-related information.
-In case of using Google Classroom (which is my favorite tool by far), students typically will need to have a Google account.
+TECHNOLOGY.
+Online art classes are delivered using the Zoom platform.
+Students need to have Zoom and Google accounts to access the class and have all the tools for videoconferencing.
+For access to the live Zoom session, you will only need a link to join the class, a computer (laptop) with a camera, and a microphone.
+You can join the classes from many other devices, including your smartphone, but I recommend using a laptop and downloading a Zoom app so that you will have access to all the features.
+Besides the Zoom tool, we will use one of the additional Learning Management Systems – Google Classroom, Seesaw, or Class Dojo (for the youngest students).
+These are online platforms that help organize all the class materials, from syllabi to handouts for each lesson.
+I usually post there reference pictures, slides, and videos for the lessons.
+Also, those are places where students can upload pictures of their work, get feedback from the instructor and their peers, and exchange any other class-related information.
+In the case of using Google Classroom (which is my favorite tool by far), students typically will need to have a Google account.

 If you are not familiar with Google Classroom, you can watch this tutorial: